Military Fellowships

 The Mike McErlain Travelling Fellowship in memory of Lt Col Mike McErlain who tragically passed away in 2013.
 This fellowship is up to a value of £2000 to contribute towards travel and subsistence to an international centre.
 This fellowship is open to all serving members of the Society, including reservists.

 Applications should be submitted directly to the DCA.
-Applications are now open and will close on Friday 25th April 2025, with the successful fellow announced at CSOS 2025.
+Applications are now open and the deadline for applications are 24 April 2026.
+The successful fellow will be announced at CSOS 2026.

 Please see “Fellowship Information” for further information